morleym/furtive-handbook/docs/format-guides-overview.md

 ## Considerations

-Here, I will call out some common & important notes to keep in mind for different stakeholders.
+Here, I will list important notes to keep in mind for different stakeholders.
+When you're meeting with these stakeholders and discussing what to do, these are some good starting points for conversation.

 ### Competitors & Competitive Ops